UK says failure to reach Iran nuclear deal could lead to Middle East arms race

-Talks between major powers and Iran on Tehran's nuclear programme are due to resume in Switzerland later this week.
+Talks between major powers and Iran on Tehran's nuclear program are due to resume in Switzerland later this week.

 "Agreement is deliverable if we continue on this track.
 But to reach it, the time has come for Iran to show flexibility and take tough decisions," Hammond said in a speech in London late on Wednesday, according to extracts released by his office.